stripe/stripe-dotnet/readme.md

 	// set this if you want to
 	myCharge.Description = "Charge it like it's hot";

+    myCharge.SourceTokenOrExistingSourceId = *tokenId or existingSourceId*;

+	// set this property if using a customer - this MUST be set if you are using an existing source! myCharge.CustomerId = *customerId*;

+	// set this if you have your own application fees (you must have your application configured first within Stripe) myCharge.ApplicationFee = 25;

+	// (not required) set this to false if you don't want to capture the charge yet - requires you call capture later myCharge.Capture = true;

+	var chargeService = new StripeChargeService();
+	StripeCharge stripeCharge = chargeService.Create(myCharge);

+With a card:

     // setting up the card
+	var myCharge = new StripeChargeCreateOptions();

+	// always set these properties
+	myCharge.Amount = 5153;
+	myCharge.Currency = "usd";

+	// set this if you want to
+	myCharge.Description = "Charge it like it's hot";

-	myCharge.Source = new StripeSourceOptions()
+	myCharge.SourceCard = new StripeCard()
 	{
-		// set this property if using a token
-		TokenId = *tokenId*,

-		// set these properties if passing full card details (do not
-		// set these properties if you set TokenId)
-		Object = "card",
 		Number = "4242424242424242",
 		ExpirationYear = "2022",
 		ExpirationMonth = "10",